intersystems/Samples-Aviation/README.md

 ************************************************************************************
 1. Download the repo to your local disk.
 2. Open the InterSystems IRIS Terminal.
-3. Enter the following command, where my-namespace is the namespace where you want to load the sample:
+3. Enter the following command (replacing with the namespace where you want to load the sample):
-   ZN "my-namespace"
+   ZN "mynamespace"
-4. Enter the following commands (replacing with the full path of the       buildsample/buildsampleaviation.rtn file): do $system.OBJ.Load("full-path-to-buildsampleaviation.rtn","ck") do ^buildsampleaviation
+4. Enter the following commands (replacing with the full path of the file buildsample/buildsampleaviation.rtn): do $system.OBJ.Load("full-path-to-buildsampleaviation.rtn","ck") do ^buildsampleaviation
-   These steps load & start a routine that will load the rest of the sample and its data and compile all the code in the sample.
-5. Then answer the prompts.
+5. Then answer any prompts.
-6. Create a web application for use in this namespace and enable that web app for use with analytics.
+6. After the routine has finished running, create a web application for use in this namespace and enable that web app for use with analytics.
 Here's how:

-   <p>a.
-In the Management Portal, select System Administration > Security > Applications > Web Applications.<p>
+   a.
+In the Management Portal, select System Administration > Security > Applications > Web Applications.

-   <p>b.
-Click Create New Web Application.<p>
+   b.
+Click Create New Web Application.

-   <p>c.
-For name, type csp/namespace where namespace is the specific namespace you're using.<p>
+   c.
+For name, type csp/namespace where namespace is the specific namespace you're using.
-   <p>d.
-For Namespace, select the same namespace.<p>
+   d.
+For Namespace, select the same namespace.

-   <p>e.
-Check the DeepSee and iKnow check boxes.<p>
+   e.
+Check the DeepSee and iKnow check boxes.

-   <p>f.
-Accept all other defaults.<p>
+   f.
+Accept all other defaults.

-   <p>g.
-Click Save.<p>
+   g.
+Click Save.

+   If you have already defined a web application for use in this namespace, check the definiton of that web application and ensure that both DeepSee and iKnow check boxes are selected.

+After step 6, when you access the Analytics submenu of the Management Portal, this namespace will be listed.
+For example, you can now use the Analyzer with the cubes that are included within this sample.